Danville, Pretoria

 Danville is a predominantly White suburb, to the west of central Pretoria, in the City of Tshwane Metropolitan Municipality.

 History

 After the suburb's first name of Westlands was rejected, a naming competition was held.
-The suburb was name Danville after the WW2 commander of the Voortrekkerhoogte base, General Daniël Hermanus Pienaar, with the suburb proclaimed in February 1951.
+The suburb was named Danville after the WW2 commander of the Voortrekkerhoogte base, General Daniël Hermanus Pienaar, with the suburb proclaimed in February 1951.

 Ever since the end of Apartheid, Danville itself has had a white majority, albeit with an ever-increasing black middle-class.

 Schools

 In 1956 an Afrikaans and English medium primary school was established in Danville, Pretoria.
 This school is currently known as Laerskool Generaal Beyers on 102 Du Plessis street in Danville.
 This school has been an anchor of the community of Danville for over 60 years and its rich in history and tradition of Danville.

 There are 2 more schools in the community of Danville, namely they are Laerskool Westerlig, a primary school that is found on 215 Marsburg Ave street and also Hoerskool Elandspoort, a high school that is found on 140 Albertyn street in Danville.

 Judging by the structure of the education system in Danville, it is possible to recognize that Danville it is a primary Afrikaans speaking area.
 All schools in this area are Afrikaans and English medium.